RamShankarKumar/Hand-gesture-recognition-with-background-elimination-and-using-convolutinal-neural-network/README.md

-# Hand Gesture Recognition Using Background Ellimination and Convolution Neural Network
+# Hand Gesture Recognition Using Background Elimination and Convolution Neural Network

 ## About the Project